signal/agathon/README.md

 ## Cassandra Configuration

-Agathon runs as a Cassandra coprocess.

 Set the `seed_provider` property in `cassandra.yaml` to `com.brighttag.agathon.cassandra.AgathonSeedProvider`.
 Any parameters are ignored.

 ### Optional Properties

-* `com.brighttag.agathon.seeds_url`: the URL to get Cassandra seeds as a comma-separated list; defaults to `http://127.0.0.1:8080/agathon/seeds`
+* `com.brighttag.agathon.seeds_url`: the URL to get Cassandra seeds as a comma-separated list; defaults to `http://localhost:8094/seeds`

 ## Agathon Configuration

 Configuration is currently done through system properties.

-### Required Properties

-* `com.brighttag.agathon.cassandra_id`: the ID of the Cassandra coprocess; Cassandra instance record must exist in database

 ### Optional Properties

 * `com.brighttag.agathon.database`: the database used for storing Cassandra instance records; one of `sdb` (SimpleDB), `fake` (in-memory store); defaults to `sdb`
-* `com.brighttag.agathon.nodes.per_datacenter`: the number of nodes per data center used for token calculations; defaults to `4`
 * `com.brighttag.agathon.seeds.per_datacenter`: the number of seeds per data center returned to the `AgathonSeedProvider`; defaults to `2`
 * `com.brighttag.agathon.aws.access_key`: your Amazon Web Service Access Key.
 Required for AWS support (e.g., for SimpleDB or EC2 Security Group Management)
 * `com.brighttag.agathon.aws.secret_key`: your Amazon Web Service Secret Key.
 Required for AWS support (e.g., for SimpleDB or EC2 Security Group Management)